DiegoG1019/Arduino-ParallelBinaryOutputIC/README.md

 ## Supported Modes

-Binary output through 4 pins acting as a single parallel output port
+Binary output through a given number of pins acting as a single parallel output port

 74LS47 4bit 7Segment decoder Integrated Circuit

+74LS138 3bit 1-8 demultiplexer (A simple BitOutPins<3> would suffice)

 ## Usage

-Refer to the examples for in-depth info
+Refer to the examples and /docs for in-depth info

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.